primesearch/mfakto/README.txt

 - not supported: FireStream 9170 and Radeon HD 2000 / 3000 series (as kernel
   compilation fails)

-Other:
+Other devices:
 - Intel HD Graphics 4000 and later.
 Currently not supported on macOS.
-- OpenCL-enabled CPUs via the '-d c' option
+- OpenCL-enabled CPUs via the '-d c' option.
+Currently fails
-- not currently supported: Nvidia devices
+- Nvidia devices.
+Supported but may fail on some hardware

 * without atomics, mfakto may not correctly process multiple factors found in